- Which banks can I send to in Colombia?

 When will funds be credited to bank accounts in Colombia?

-The same day.
+Within 24 hours.
 We will notify you and your recipient by email and SMS when funds are credited.

 Sometimes we may require further information to comply with our regulatory requirements (we will email you).